oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-not-to-use-bold-tags-inside-headings/rule.md

 ---

 You should avoid any extra style tags in your heading text, because is unnecessary.
-You can ​do all the styling via CSS.<br>
+You can do all the styling via CSS.<br>